chayward3113/chayward3113.github.io/README.md

     #### Benefits of Generating Static Sites
     According to Andrew Etter's book "Modern Technical Writing":
     * Creating a website ensures that everyone always has access to the most up to date version of our resumes.
     * Static site generators make it easy to style Markdown files and styling makes them easier to read.
-They accomplish this by simplifying the styling process by seperating content from styles so that we can apply the same style to multiple files.
+They accomplish this by simplifying the styling process by separating content from styles so that we can apply the same style to multiple files.
     * Additionally, it makes updating and distributing our resume faster and simpler.
 Especially in GitHub because whenever, we make a change to our repository it will automatically rebuild the site using Jekyll within a matter of minutes.

 ### Demo